Reporter's Notebook: Behind The Scenes Before The Super Bowl

 Kimberly Archie was not on the panel, but she spoke afterwards about her son.

 "He played eight years of Pop Warner," she said, "and only one year of high school.
-In fact he only played three plays in one high school game.
+In fact, he only played three plays in one high school game.
 It was a real eye-opener.
 You don't have to have a concussion, you don't have to play in high school, college or the NFL, to be exposed to long-term brain damage that can kill you."

 The Pop Warner youth football organization has taken steps in recent years to limit contact in practice and outlawed particularly dangerous blocking and tackling drills.